stratum/tutorial/README.md

+# Stratum Tutorials

+This repository contains the "getting started" tutorial.
+At the bottom of this page, there are more links to other more advanced tutorials that leverage Stratum.

-# Stratum "Getting Started" Tutorial
+## "Getting Started" Tutorial

 This tutorial will teach you how to start a [Mininet](https://github.com/mininet/mininet) network of Stratum software switches (backed by [bmv2](https://github.com/p4lang/behavioral-model)).